 Why do a redesign?

-A redesign is far from being a whim because the work to be done is not often a piece of cake, I told you about it earlier...
+A redesign is far from being a whim because the work to be done is often not a piece of cake, as I mentioned earlier...

 So why consider a redesign?

-Most of the time it is because the owner of the site wants to renew or improve the existing one to better meet the needs of its customers / Internet users.
+Most of the time it is because the owner of the site wants to renew or improve the existing site to better meet the needs of its customers/internet users.

-First of all, we will have to see with the customer or the main user of the site what does not suit him with his current site.
+First of all, it will be necessary to find out from the client or the main user of the site what is wrong with their current site.

-It is necessary to make an inventory and to list the various points to be improved, that it is generally easy...
+It is necessary to take stock of the situation and list the various points to be improved, which is generally easy...

-What will be more complicated is what the user will absolutely want to keep as is, that's sometimes more rock'n'roll...
+What will be more complicated is what the user will absolutely want to keep as it is, and that is sometimes more rock'n'roll...

 Why?
 Because if you change the theme, the design will inevitably change, you will have to adapt it and maybe even have to do some custom development.

-In short, once we have all the cards in hand, we can choose your new theme or even decide to create a custom one.
+In short, once we have all the cards in hand, we can choose your new theme or even decide to create a tailor-made one.

 In my case, the theme used was BeTheme.
-Sorry for those who spent hours designing it, but this theme is a real pain in the ass.
+Sorry for those who spent hours designing it, but this theme is a real pain.

-However, it is in the top 3 of ThemeForest sales (at the time of writing), so it doesn't mean anything...
+However, it is in the top 3 of ThemeForest's sales (at the time of writing), so that doesn't mean anything...

 In fact, what's really wrong with this theme is its page builder called "Muffin Builder"...
-They must have forgotten the yeast or they burned those muffins, because they leave a bitter taste to all their users!
+They must have forgotten the yeast or burnt those muffins, because they leave a bitter taste to all their users!

 How to choose your new theme?

-To choose your new theme, here are the criteria to take into account:
+When choosing your new theme, here are the criteria to consider:

 - Is the theme compatible with the latest version of WordPress ?

-- Is the theme popular or is it something out of the blue?
+- Is it a popular theme or is it something out of the blue?

 - Is the theme well noted?

-Once you have taken inventory, you can choose your theme with peace of mind.
+Once you have made your inventory, you can choose your theme with peace of mind.

 For my case study, guess which theme I chose?
 DIVI of course!

-It was obvious that I could easily modify it to fit the old design, that I could add a shop and especially that I could improve the user experience (front and back sides)...
+It was obvious that I could easily modify it to fit the old design, that I could add a shop and above all that I could improve the user experience (front and back sides)...